Jump to top menu Jump to main menu Jump to content

 Introduction

-The main motivation for my research has always been to improve the care for patients (suspect of) a hereditary colorectal cancer syndrome, especially Lynch syndrome (LS) and Peutz-Jeghers syndrome (PJS), and prevent cancer in yet another relative.
+The main motivation for my research has always been to improve the care for patients (suspect of) a hereditary colorectal cancer syndrome, especially Lynch syndrome (LS) and Peutz Jeghers syndrome (PJS),and to prevent cancer in yet another relative.

-To achieve this the focus of my research is to optimize identification of individuals at risk of Lynch syndrome, evaluate current surveillance and treatment strategies as well as developing new tool for surveillance.
+To achieve this the focus of my research is to better characterize cancer risks, optimize identification of individuals at risk of a cancer predisposition syndrome, evaluate current surveillance and treatment strategies as well as developing new tools for surveillance.

 Education and career

-I was trained as a medical doctor and clinical geneticist at the Erasmus University Rotterdam and have worked as a Clinical geneticist at the department of Clinical Genetics at the Erasmus MC since then.
+I was trained as a medical doctor and clinical geneticist at the Erasmus University Rotterdam and have worked as a clinical geneticist at the department of Clinical Genetics at the Erasmus MC since 2004, also leading the oncogenetics team of the counseling section of the department.

 Publications